Each of our employees plays an important role in the lives of the people we support and their families.

-As an Identitywa support worker, you will play a vital role in assisting people with disability to participate and contribute as valued members of their community.
+As an Identitywa employee, they play a vital role in assisting people with disability to participate and contribute as valued members of their community.

-House Seniors are based in one of Identitywa’s shared homes or in one of our children or adult respite houses.
-House Seniors provide care to the people we support both in our shared accommodation and in the community.
-They also work in closely with their Team Leader to ensure the house runs smoothly, and that high quality personalised supports are maintained.
-As the main point of contact for the house, you will be responsible for maintaining positive relationships with the people we support, carers and families.
-Your roster may be rotating or fixed depending on the needs of the service.
+House Seniors are based in one of Identitywa’s shared living homes or in one of our children or adult respite houses.
+House Seniors provide care to the people we support both in our shared living accommodation and in the community.
+They also work in closely with their Team Leader to ensure the home runs smoothly and that high quality, personalised supports are maintained.
+As the key contact for the home, they are responsible for maintaining positive relationships with the people we support, carers and families.
+Rosters may be rotating or fixed depending on the needs of the people living in the home.

 Family Support Workers

 Family Support Workers provide support to people with disability in their family home and when they are out in the community.
-Your role is important because it helps families maintain a sense of wellbeing, as well as helping individuals to develop skills, relationships and greater independence.
-Positions are available throughout Perth and are usually part-time or have casual/flexible hours.
+Their role is important because it assists families to maintain a sense of wellbeing, as well as helping individuals to develop skills, relationships, and greater independence.
+Positions are available throughout Perth and are usually part-time flexible working hours.

 Disability Support Workers

-Disability Support Workers play a lead role in supporting adults in Identitywa’s shared accommodation and children and adults staying in our respite houses.
+Disability Support Workers play a lead role in supporting adults in Identitywa’s shared living accommodation and children and adults staying in our respite houses.
 They set the direction for team members on each shift.
-With responsibility comes reward as you develop opportunities for the people we support to reach their full potential through goal-setting and individual planning.
-Along with supporting daily needs, you will facilitate active participation in the community.
-You will generally work a rotating roster of shifts which run from approximately 6am–2pm or 2pm–10pm.
+With responsibility comes reward as they develop opportunities for the people we support to reach their full potential through goal-setting and individual planning.
+Along with supporting daily needs, they facilitate active participation in the community.
+Generally work is scheduled on a rotating roster of shifts which run from approximately 6am–2pm or 2pm–10pm.
+(Subject to change)

-Sleep Shift or Night Awake employees provide night time support to individuals in Identitywa’s shared accommodation and in our children’s and adult respite houses.
-You will be responsible for ensuring that each person’s medical, personal and domestic support needs are attended to throughout the night.
-You play a valued role in creating a warm, homely environment for them.
-Shifts usually operate on a rotating roster and run from approximately 10pm – 8.30am for Sleep Shift and 10pm – 6.30am for Night Awake.
+Night staff provide support for individuals living in Identitywa’s shared living accommodation, and in our children’s and adult respite houses.
+They are responsible for ensuring that each person’s medical, personal and domestic support needs are attended to throughout the night.
+They play a valued role in creating a warm and homely environment.

 HELPFUL INFORMATION: Care Career Disability Induction Program